sw82/divelog/README.md

 - Batch processing of multiple logbook pages
 - Automatic data extraction with manual review
 - Saving processed data directly to the database

+## Easy Installation

+The Divelog application now includes a simple installer script that makes deployment on a new server quick and easy.

+### Using the Installer

+1. **Upload a Single File**: Only upload `install.php` to your server
+2. **Access the Installer**: Navigate to `install.php` in your web browser
+3. **Follow the Steps**: The installer will guide you through:
+   - System requirements check
+   - Directory creation with proper permissions
+   - Database configuration setup
+   - Database schema and sample data initialization
+   - Final configuration settings

+The installer will check your server's compatibility, create necessary directories, help you set up your database connection, and initialize the database with the required tables and sample data.

+### Security Features

+The installer includes security features:
+- Verification of server requirements before proceeding
+- Secure database creation
+- Proper file permission settings
+- Optional self-deletion after installation

+### Post-Installation

+After installation:
+1. The application will be fully configured and ready to use
+2. You can log in and start adding your dive logs
+3. Sample data will be available for you to test and explore features

+This one-file approach eliminates the need to manually copy files, create directories, set permissions, or run SQL scripts.

 ## Setup Guide